Tomer-Raz/flights-scraper/README.md

 # flights-scraper
-A node.js tool that helps you scrape flights from kiwi.com with ease and find cheap deals fast (instructions below.
+A node.js tool that helps you scrape flights from kiwi.com with ease and find cheap deals fast (instructions below).
 For example, I managed to find this flight (roundtrip) from Tel Aviv to London for only 77$.
 The average price for this destination at summer is around 250$.

 ![screen-capture](https://user-images.githubusercontent.com/101174307/213028664-a928426c-7802-4247-a1e9-1cc1fd004fcb.jpg)